 Families must also submit all of the required paperwork, including the parent authorization form, emergency contact information card, and health immunization records.
-All forms can be filled out electronically.
-This needs to be completed before October 15th.
+All forms, except for the health form, can be filled out electronically.
+This needs to be completed before October 16th.